Measure and integration on Boolean algebras of regular open subsets in a topological space: Liminal structures

-Can we eliminate the ``liminal'' terms in equations {\rm(\ref{credence.vs.Riesz.charge.partb2})} and {\rm(\ref{credence.vs.Riesz.charge.partb})}?
-Perhaps if the credence $\mu$ was particularly nice, or if the Borel probability measure $\nu$ was ``smooth enough'', then these terms would vanish.
-In this case, equation (\ref{credence.vs.Riesz.charge.partb}), for example, would reduce to the more familiar expression:
+Can we eliminate the ``liminal'' terms in equations {\rm(\ref{content.vs.Riesz.charge.partb2})} and {\rm(\ref{content.vs.Riesz.charge.partb})}?
+Perhaps if the content $\mu$ was particularly nice, or if the Borel measure $\nu$ was ``smooth enough'', then these terms would vanish.
+In this case, equation (\ref{content.vs.Riesz.charge.partb}) would reduce to the more familiar expression:

-Meanwhile, equation (\ref{credence.vs.Riesz.charge.partb2}) would say that $\mu[\sR]=\nu[\sR]$ for all $\sR\in\gR(\sS)$ ---in other words, $\nu$ would define a credence when restricted to $\gR(\sS)$.
-Nonexample \ref{X:lebesgue.is.not.credence} already shows that this is {\em not} the case for the Lebesgue measure on $[0,1]$.
+Meanwhile, equation (\ref{content.vs.Riesz.charge.partb2}) would say that $\mu[\sR]=\nu[\sR]$ for all $\sR\in\gR(\sS)$ ---in other words, $\nu$ would define a content when restricted to $\gR(\sS)$.
+Nonexample \ref{X:lebesgue.is.not.content} already shows that this is {\em not} the case for the Lebesgue measure on $[0,1]$.
 But the next result goes much further: it is {\em never} the case, for any Borel measure on a broad class of topological spaces.

 Say that a topological space $\sS$ is {\dfn projectible} if there is an open, continuous function from $\sS$ to $[0,1]$.
 For example, any open subset of a topological vector space is projectible.
 Also, any fibre bundle over any open subset of $[0,1]$ (with any fibre space) is projectible.
 We will say that $\sS$ is {\dfn locally projectible} if every point in $\sS$ has a regular open neighbourhood which is projectible.
 For example, any topological manifold is locally projectible.